 ASSIGNMENTS

-4. August 2002–June 2003, Environmental Impact Analysis Process and Cultural Resources Program Manager, 36th Civil Engineer Squadron, Andersen AFB, Guam
+2. August 2002– October 2003, Environmental Impact Analysis Process Manager, Cultural Resources Program Manager, and Chief of Environmental Quality, 36th Civil Engineer Squadron, Andersen AFB, Guam

-10. December 2007–May 2009, Contingency Plans Manager, Directorate of Installations and Mission Support, Headquarters Air Combat Command, Langley AFB, Va.
+7. December 2007–May 2009, Contingency Plans Manager and Executive Officer to the Director, Directorate of Installations and Mission Support, Headquarters Air Combat Command, Langley AFB, Va.
 (March 2008–October 2008, Deputy Commander, Detachment 3, 332d Expeditionary Civil Engineer Squadron, Southwest Asia)

 MAJOR AWARDS AND DECORATIONS